-Task 5：In situ and Remote Sensing Integration, and (suggestion: move to data) S&T
+Task 5：In-situ and Remote Sensing Integration, and (suggestion: move to data) S&T

-Task 6：Monitoring.
+Task 6：Monitoring

-The Tasks and related activities are on a general level defined by the GEOCRI community, who can also suggest activities and related outcomes to be conducted under the tasks.
+The Tasks and related activities are on a general level defined by the whole GEOCRI community, who can also suggest activities and their outcomes to be conducted under the tasks.
 Contributors can assign themselves to work for different tasks and related activities; these will form Task Teams.
-Task Teams will themselves decide on the planning, responsibilities and milestones of their activities, and those will be reported to the co-leads and presented to contributors who will provide feedback.
+Task Teams will themselves decide on the planning and responsibilities of their activities, and the set milestones and deliverables will be reported to the co-leads and presented to contributors who will provide feedback.

-Listed below are the Tasks and related activities to be completed by the GEOCRI Task Teams in the coming years.
+Table below lists the Tasks and related activities, as well as the milestones and deliverables to be completed by the GEOCRI Task Teams, lead by nominated Task Coordinatorsduring the Work Programme 2017-2019.
 Some activities can be fulfilled quickly, whereas others require sustained efforts to fully implement.
 Some activities are relatively easy to realize, and others are more difficult, requiring significant resources or high-level mandates to be obtained.
+Majority of the milestones and deliverables are set on the two first years of the programme period, in order to later add new milestones and deliverables, geared towards transition to implementation and operational stage in 2019 and the next work programme period 2020 onwards.

-The importance, difficulty and progress of each activity are roughly indicated by the following criteria (low scores indicate priority activities or ‘low hanging fruit’ that should be implemented first): Scores are provisional and should be discussed further.
+The importance, difficulty and progress of each activity are roughly indicated by the following criteria (low scores indicate priority activities or ‘low hanging fruit’ that should be implemented first).

 Importance: